ironwoodcall/TagTracker/README.md

 * Each tag separates into two pieces, one for the bike and one for the customer, like a coat check
 * Tags are reused day-to-day but not within a single day

-The "intended" workflow here is:
+The "intended" workflow using the tracker is:
 1. bike checks in - bike receives half tag, owner receives half tag
 2. log check-in with tracker
 3. bike checks out - half tags are reunited